 Under some circumstances, you can deduct your annual premium payment.
 Your deduction will vary depending on whether the policy is still being paid, fully paid, or has an outstanding loan.

 - Iona accepts gifts of real estate, artwork and other tangible assets.
-Contact your financial advisor or the Iona College planned giving department to find out the best way to make these gifts and maximize your tax advantages.
+Contact your financial advisor or the Iona University planned giving department to find out the best way to make these gifts and maximize your tax advantages.